 INTERNATIONAL STANDARD

-ISO 9964-1
+ISO 9964-3

 First edition 1993-05-01

 Water quality - Determination of sodium and potassium -

-Part 1:
+Part 3:

-Determination of sodium by atomic absorption spectrometry Qualité de l'eau - Dosage du sodium et du potassium - Partie 1: Dosage du sodium par spectrométrie d'absorption atomique
+Determination of sodium and potassium by flame emission spectrometry Qualité de l'eau - Dosage du sodium et du potassium - Partie 3: Dosage par spectrométrie d'émission de flamme

-Foreword ISO (the International Organization for Standardization) is a worldwide federation of national standards bodies (ISO member bodies).
+Reference number ISO 9964-3:1993(E) Foreword ISO (the International Organization for Standardization) is a worldwide federation of national standar social (ISO member bodies).
 The work of preparing International Standards is normally carried out through ISO technical committees.
-Each member body interested in a subject for which a technical committee has been established has the right to be represented on that committee.
-International organizations, governmental and non-governmental, in liaison with ISO also take part in the work.
+Each member body interested in a subject for which a technical committee has been established has the right to be represented on that committee has been established has the right to be represented on that committee.
+International organizations, governmental and non-governmental, in liaison with ISC, also take part in the work.
 ISO collaborates closely with the International Electrotechnical Commission (IEC) on all matters of electrotechnical standardization.
-Draft International Standards adopted by the technical committees are circulated to the member bodies for voting.
+Draft International Standards adopted by the achnical committees are circulated to the member bodies for voting.
 Publication as an International Standard requires approval by at least 75 % of the member bodies casting a vote.
-International Standard ISO 9964-1 was prepared by Technical Committee ISO/TC 147, Water quality, Sub-Committee SC 2, Physical, chemical, biochemical methods.
-ISO 9964 consists of the following parts, under the general falle Water quality - Determination of sodium and potassium: - Part 1: Determination of sodium by atomic absorption spectrometry - Part 2: Determination of potassium by atomic absorption spectrometry - Part 3: Determination of sodium and potassium by flame emission spectrometry © ISO 1993 All rights reserved.
+International Standard ISO 9964-3 was prepared by Technical Committee ISO/TC 147, Water quality, Sub-Committee SC 2, Physical, chemical, biochemical methods.
+ISO 9964 consists of the following parts, under the general arte Water quality - Determination of sodium and potassium: - Part 1: Determination of sodium by atomic absorption spectro - Part 2: Determination of potassium by atomic absorption sp trometry - ted by FLY-- Part 3: Determination of sodium and potassium by flame emission spectrometry Annex A of this part of ISO 9964 is for information only.

+© ISO 1993 All rights reserved.
 No part of this publication may be reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying and microfilm, without permission in writing from the publisher.
-International Organization for Standardization Case Postale 56 • CH-1211 Genève 20 • Switzerland Printed in Switzerland Water quality - Determination of sodium and potassium - Part 1:
+International Organization for Standardization Case Postale 56 • CH-1211 Genève 20 • Switzerland Printed in Switzerland Water quality - Determination of sodium and potassium Part 3: